LuccaGiffoni/MySQLforUnity/README.md

 # MySQLforUnity
 How to create a connection between MySQL Database and Unity!

+ATTENTION!
+This code isn't working yet.
+If you know how to make it works, I'll really appreciate your help!

 # Step-by-Step
 1. Open your Unity project;
 2. Create a new C# script;